Fireworks Liability

 3. The coverage company must be an insurer which is either licensed by the DOI in this State or approved by the DOI as a nonadmitted surplus lines carrier for risks located in this State.
 In the event the liability insurance is canceled, suspended, or nonrenewed, the insurer shall give immediate notice to the OSFM.”

 South Carolina State Fire Marshal Regulations 21 71-8-6(c).
-Failure to insure your organization’s public fireworks display in this manner could subject you to the same penalties as a firework seller who sells over-powered explosive as mentioned above.
+Failure to ensure your organization’s public fireworks display in this manner could subject you to the same penalties as a firework seller who sells over-powered explosive as mentioned above.

 “But”, you may ask, “what about the bottle rockets and mortars that my family plans to shoot off in the front yard?”
 Fear not, for although South Carolina closely regulates the sale and commercial use of fireworks, our state is among the most relaxed jurisdictions when it comes to the personal use of these explosively fun devices.
 As long as you are over the age of sixteen, you can purchase any legal firework, in any quantity, in the Palmetto State.
 Besides the minimum age to purchase fireworks, the entirety of the state-wide statutory law on personal use in South Carolina is as follows: